Make Marketing Suck Less

 How Do You Know If Your Messaging Strategy Works?

-Clearly, your brand's messaging powers your marketing and copywriting, but how do you know if it’s working?
+Your brand's messaging powers your marketing and copywriting.
+But how do you know if it's actually doing its job?

-Big companies with large audiences (and budgets) will hire market research firms for extensive messaging studies or A/B testing.
+Big companies with massive audiences (and budgets) hire market research firms for extensive messaging studies or A/B testing.

-Most expert-driven small businesses don’t have the time, money, or audience to do this type of research, so you’ll need to rely on more qualitative measures.
+Most expert-driven businesses don't have the time, money, or audience for that kind of research, so you need to rely on more qualitative measures.

-Let’s talk about the best indicator and the worst indicator of the success of your marketing messaging.
+Let's talk about the best indicator and the worst indicator of messaging success.

 The Best Indicator Your Marketing Messaging Works: Sales